(Photo by Netflix)

 (Photo by The Witcher season 2 - Netflix)

 Netflix’s season 2 synopsis: “Convinced Yennefer’s life was lost at the Battle of Sodden, Geralt of Rivia brings Princess Cirilla to the safest place he knows, his childhood home of Kaer Morhen.
 While the Continent’s kings, elves, humans and demons strive for supremacy outside its walls, he must protect the girl from something far more dangerous: the mysterious power she possesses inside.”

-Alternatively, we may see the pair on the road to Kaer Morhen with Jaskier trailing along as they face more trouble from monsters and Nilfgaard.
-The addition of Nivellen — who appeared in a Witcher short story predating the events of Blood of Elves — to the plot suggests Geralt will spend at least one episode doing his normal job.
+We know the first episode will revolve around their journey to the Witcher fortress.
+Also, the addition of Nivellen — who appeared in a Witcher short story predating the events of Blood of Elves — to the plot suggests Geralt will spend at least one episode doing his normal job.
 Perhaps Ciri is there for the experience.

 On a more macro level, the Northern Kings will have either won the war against Nilfgaard or remained in a saber-rattling stance after witnessing the Battle of Sodden Hill from afar.
 Considering a second war with Nilfgaard breaks out in the narrative of the novels, we expect the television show may just turn the two conflicts into one – a war they can actually dramatize (budget permitting) as Ciri continues her training.

 (Photo by The Witcher season 2 - Netflix)